AGDevX/Spider/README.md

 ## Microsoft Azure - App Service

-Microsoft offers are free tier for App Services.
+Microsoft offers a free tier for Azure App Services.
 Custom domains are not supported with the free tier.

 - Set up an Azure account (these are free; the services incur the costs)
 - Create an Azure Subscription (these are free; the services incur the costs)
 - Create an App Service Plan (there is a free tier)
 - Create an App Service
-- Create a Publish Profile for the web application project
+- Create and run a Publish Profile for the web application project
+  - _Note_: This is a primitive way of deploying .NET applications.
+I recommend using a CI/CD pipeline to automatically handle these tasks for you.
   - Add `<EnvironmentName>ENV_NAME</EnvironmentName>` to the `.pubxml` file to set the `ASPNETCORE_ENVIRONMENT`
     - This can be set in the existing `PropertyGroup` tag
     - If this does not work, in the App Service `Configuration` blade, add a new application setting
       - Name: `ASPNETCORE_ENVIRONMENT`
       - Value: `ENV_NAME`
   - Run the Publish Profile to deploy
     - View deployment information by looking at the `Deployment Center` blade in the App Service for the API
 - Create a prod app registration with Auth0 using your custom URLs or the URLs provided by Azure

 <br />